-MCAD's Interactive Design and Marketing program offers maximum flexibility for students.
+MCAD's interactive design and marketing online post-baccalaureate certificate program offers maximum flexibility for students.
 Because the entire curriculum is taught online in an asynchronous style, you can fit your coursework in anytime, anywhere.

 Web Design: Principles